eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

-2. **Privacy preserving attestation relay**:  The use of a browser as an intermediary in the attestation issuance and presentation process should not create privacy risks, such as those arising from malicious add-ons or unauthorized tracking mechanisms.
-Browsers should maintain strict privacy controls to ensure that attestation-related data is neither exposed nor accessible to unauthorized third parties.
+2. **Privacy preserving attestation relay**:  The use of a browser as an intermediary in the attestation issuance and presentation process should not create privacy risks, such as those arising from malicious add-ons or unauthorised tracking mechanisms.
+Browsers should maintain strict privacy controls to ensure that attestation-related data is neither exposed nor accessible to unauthorised third parties.
 This principle also extends to any tunneling services used to facilitate cross-device flow.

 3. **Protection against data theft**: Browsers and operating systems providing support for